aptise/peter_sslers/README.md

 The module is available in a separate project, https://github.com/aptise/peter_sslers-lua-resty and can be installed into your openresty/nginx server via the `opm` package installer

 The `Pyramid` based application can function as a daemon or a commandline script.
+Most pages offer `.json` endpoints, so you can easily issue commands via `curl` and have human-readable data in a terminal window.

 Do you like book-keeping?
 Peter's `Pryamid` component logs everything into sql.